brownplt/judgmental-resugaring/README.md

 more sugars that made use of its features, resugaring them to obtain type rules, and validating the resulting type rules by hand.
 All of them resugared successfully.
 The full version of the paper will provide an appendix with complete details."
+You can find the full paper in the zipfile (paper.pdf).

 You can verify that: